ericvtheg/ai-job-search-assistant/README.md

 # Surely AI - Job Search Assistant

-A POC project using RAG (Retrieval-Augmented Generation) that uses OpenAI's models to implement a [SurelyWork.com](https://surelywork.com/) Job Assistant.
+A POC project using the RAG technique (Retrieval-Augmented Generation) paired with OpenAI's models to implement a [SurelyWork.com](https://surelywork.com/) Job Assistant.

+The RAG is implemented using vector database similarity search to enrich the LLM prompt with relevant job listing data.
+The LLM then does the magic of replying back with a seamless natural language response.

 ## Running